The Share a Coke Story

 A powerful ‘Share a coke’ message alludes both to purchase and advocacy.
 This is a powerful Call-to-Action (CTA).
-It wasn’t ‘buy a custom coke’ or ‘Get your own personalized Coke’ etc. It’s a soft sell, wrapped up in an core human emotional need for socializing.
+It wasn’t a simple message to just ‘Buy a custom coke’ or ‘Get your own personalized Coke’.
+It was a soft sell message, which leverages a core human emotional need for social activity.

 Media and Brand Contact Points

-The campaign had a variety of ‘above the line’ and ‘below the line’ media which encouraged behavioural action.
+The campaign had a variety of ‘above the line’ and ‘below the line’ media which all encouraged behavioral action.

-- Individual can personalization booths – inside major shopping centres
+- The individual can personalization kiosks- inside major shopping centers (Westfield) around the country

 - TV advertising